List of Frozen characters: Bulda

-Bulda (voiced by Maia Wilson) is a female troll, and the adoptive mother of Kristoff and Sven, adopting them after meeting them when they were little.
+Bulda is a female troll, and the adoptive mother of Kristoff and Sven, adopting them after meeting them when they were little.
 When Kristoff arrives in the Valley of the Living Rock accompanied by Anna, she tries to convince her that Kristoff would be a good suitor, and ends up singing "Fixer Upper" with the other trolls to get them together.
 Her husband, Cliff, is seen when they both kiss each other before Anna and Kristoff leave the Valley of the Living Rock.

 In Frozen II, Bulda arrives with the other trolls in the town of Arendelle after suffering an earthquake.

 Oaken

-Oaken (voiced by Chris Williams) is the owner of Wandering Oaken's Trading Post and Sauna.
-Anna visits her store to buy winter clothes, at the same time that Kristoff arrives to buy some rope and carrots.
-Oaken gives a high price for Kristoff's items, to which Kristoff protests, due to the little amount of money he has, calling Oaken a crook, an insult that causes Oaken to throws Kristoff out of his store without selling a thing.
+Oaken is the owner of Wandering Oaken's Trading Post and Sauna.
+Anna visits his store to buy winter clothes, at the same time that Kristoff arrives to buy some rope and carrots.
+Oaken gives a high price for Kristoff's items, to which Kristoff protests, due to the little amount of money he has, calling Oaken a crook, an insult that causes Oaken to throw Kristoff out of his store without selling a thing.
 After this, Oaken returns to his amiable attitude toward Anna, who purchases Kristoff's items along with hers.

 In Frozen Fever, Oaken appears participating in the musical number "Making Today a Perfect Day".

 In Olaf's Frozen Adventure he is one of the people Olaf asks for advice on Christmas traditions, in his case being relaxing in the sauna with his family.

-He is also seen in Frozen II fleeing from Arendelle along with the other citizens after the earthquake in the town.
+He is also seen in Frozen 2 fleeing from Arendelle along with the other citizens after the earthquake in the town.

 In Once Upon a Snowman, Oaken helps Olaf find a perfect nose for him among the items in his store.